afnog/sse/apache/presentation.md

 ## Apache and SSL

 * SSL is the "Secure Socket Layer"
   * Used to secure several protocols including HTTP
+  * When used properly, protects the wrapped protocol from
-* Usually the secured protocol has little or no interaction with SSL layer (transparent)
+  * Usually the wrapped protocol has little or no interaction with SSL layer (transparent)
-*
+* HTTPS (HTTP over SSL) runs on port 443

 * Many web applications written in PHP and using a MySQL database.
 * Relatively easy to deploy under Apache (and most web hosting).
 * We will install the necessary software shortly.